owadhwa/Flocking-behaviour-model/README.md

 - Alignment: steer towards the average heading of local flocakmates
 - Cohersion: steer to move toward the average position of local flockmates"

-This simuation is based on teh one found at https://agentpy.readthedocs.io/en/latest/agentpy_flocking.html
+This simuation is based on the one found at https://agentpy.readthedocs.io/en/latest/agentpy_flocking.html